Equations

 • Use Unicode characters, such as symbols from the Insert -> Symbols menu, to build in-line equations or reference variables, symbols, functions, etc. outside of display equations.

-Display equations should use the same font.
-The default for the Word equation editor is Cambria Math, whereas MathType and MathCast allow you to change the default font.
-Explanatory or supporting text with your display equations may use the same font as the equation or paragraph text--choose one style and apply it consistently throughout all equations.
-If there are more than a few words of explanatory or supporting text with an equation, that text should be in the paragraph font.
+If you elect to use different fonts for your equations and paragraph text, your document should still follow our guidelines for consistent font.
+Display equations should be in the same font; explanatory or supporting text with your display equations may use the same font as the equation or paragraph text--choose one style and apply it to all display equations.
+If there are more than a few words of explanatory or supporting text with a display equation, that text should be in the same font as the paragraph text.

-In-line equations, variables, symbols, or functions outside display equations--such as in the paragraph text or a figure title--should also be in the same font as the paragraph text, and they should use Unicode characters.
+In-line equations, variables, symbols, or functions outside display equations--such as in the paragraph text or a figure title--should be in the same font as the paragraph text, and should use Unicode characters.
 Numerals and operators outside of equations should always be in the same font as the paragraph text.

 Ex.: Two acceptable font schemes for an equation.
 (Note: non-italicized text indicates paragraph font and italicized text indicates equation font.)